-You, someone on your behalf or your attending provider may contact Customer Service to request prior authorization.
+You, someone on your behalf or your attending provider may contact Member Services to request prior authorization.
 Your network provider will contact Medica to request prior authorization for a service or supply.
 If a network provider fails to request prior authorization after you have consulted with them about services requiring prior authorization, you will not be penalized for this failure.
 For out-of-network providers, each time prior authorization is required but not obtained in connection with a covered service, the charges related to the service will not be covered.
 The cost to you will be 100% of the charges.

-You must contact Customer Service to request prior authorization for services or supplies received from a non-network provider.
+You, someone on your behalf or your attending provider must contact Member Services to request prior authorization for services or supplies received from a non-network provider.

 We recommend that you confirm with us that all services and supplies requiring prior authorization, including those received from a network provider, have been prior authorized by Medica.
-You may contact Customer Service for this confirmation.
+You may contact Member Services for this confirmation.